secretstartups/handbook/job-families/people-group/executive-business-administrator/index.html.md

 * Manage Executives email inbox including drafting internal and external communications on behalf of Executive
 * Compile receipts to submit timely and accurate expense reports on a monthly basis
 * Schedules, live streams and moderates [Group Conversations](/handbook/group-conversations/)
-* Provide coverage for other Sr. E-Group EBA's
+* Provide coverage for other Senior E-Group EBAs
 * Run and lead special projects upon request
 * Must be able to work flexible hours to support international business meetings and some travel is required in most roles
 * Other duties as assigned in support of the business (ad hoc tasks)